Ramialison-Lab/VR-Cardiomics/README.md

 Assets/Resources/
 ```

-A sample of fake gene expressions is provided under:
+A sample of fake gene expressions is provided at:

 ```
 Assets/Resources/fake_mouse_expression_data.txt